tarbs/AWS-dynamic-DNS/README.md

 6. Record the __endpoint__ address of the deployed API - this is the address you will be calling.
 7. Call the API from the IP address that you want Dynamic DNS for (remembering to supply the API Key).

-An example Linux curl command:
+An example Linux curl command using the DNS alias held in __AWS-DNS-address__:

     curl -H "x-api-key: <your API key here>" -H "Content-Type: application/json" <your API endpoint address here>

+An example Linux curl command using a DNS alias specified in the URL path:

+    curl -H "x-api-key: <your API key here>" -H "Content-Type: application/json" <your API endpoint address here>__/<target.dns.alias>__

 ##Using the EC2 Security Group update feature